zaydomar29/MVT-GARCH-SSM/README.md

 to run models in any dimension.
 Currently, the goal is to write an R-package that will run the functions for any dimension.

+This manuscript has been accepted to Statistics in Medicine for publication.